clusterio/clusterio/docs/writing-plugins.md

 #### links

 An array of strings describing which links this request can be sent over.
-Direction matters; `'master-slave'` means the request can be sent from the master to the slave and the slave can reply to the master, but the slave can't send a request to the master unless `'slave-master'` is also present in the links array.
+Direction matters; `"master-slave"` means the request can be sent from the master to the slave and the slave can reply to the master, but the slave can't send a request to the master unless `"slave-master"` is also present in the links array.

 The available endpoints are `master`, `slave`, `instance`, and `control`.
 Master talks with slave and control, and slave talks to instance.
-The full chain must be specified as the individual links in order for a message to travers multiple hops, (i.e., for a message to go from master to instance it must have both `'master-slave'` and `'slave-instance'` in the links array).
+The full chain must be specified as the individual links in order for a message to travers multiple hops, (i.e., for a message to go from master to instance it must have both `"master-slave"` and `"slave-instance"` in the links array).
 See `forwardTo` for ways to forward a request to the next link in a chain.

 #### forwardTo

 Target to forward the request to.
-Can either be `'master'` to indicate a slave should forward it to the master server when receiving it from an instance, or `'instance'` to indicate it should be forwarded to the instances specified by the `instance_id` request property.
+Can either be `"master"` to indicate a slave should forward it to the master server when receiving it from an instance, or `"instance"` to indicate it should be forwarded to the instances specified by the `instance_id` request property.
 This works by using a default handler for the request by the links that forward it.